Temporary Remote Witnessing & Remote Notarization Allowed

 Under New York law, a will is a written document that takes effect after your death.
-In it, you write:
+Therefore, wills can always be changed before you die unless the person who executed (signed) the prior will now suffers from substantial lack of mental capacity, dementia or Alzheimer Disease.

 - How your property and assets (also called your “estate”) should or should not be given out;

-- Who will give out your property after your death (your “executor”);
+- Who will be in charge of giving out your property after your death (your “Executor”);

-- Who should care for your minor children; or
+- Who should care for your minor children or pets

 Under New York law, any person who is over 18 and who is “of sound mind and memory” can make a will.
 This is called “legal capacity.”
 Having legal capacity to make a will means that at the time you make the will: